Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 - Power output greater than 10W

-If you want to set up a full off-grid solar charger system for your house or bug out location, check out this article, otherwise, let’s dive right in with our top picks.
+If you want to set up a complete off-grid solar charger system for your house or bug-out location, check out this article; otherwise, let’s dive right in with our top picks.

 Portable Solar Chargers vs Solar Power Banks

 When browsing for emergency power chargers, you may be tempted to go for a power bank with an integrated solar panel.

 Solar power banks store charge, enabling you to use them at night, and they’re often cheaper and smaller than portable solar panels.